 action at a distance

-The idea that forces between objects, such as gravity, act without any intervening mechanism.
+Action at a distance is the idea that forces between objects, such as gravity, operate without any intervening mechanism.
 As originally conceived, in Newton's theory of gravity, action at a distance was seen as occurring instantaneously, regardless of the distance involved.
 Today, it is recognized that interactions involve a time delay that cannot be less than the time taken for light to cross the distance involved.

 Related category• CLASSICAL MECHANICS